Academic IELTS Writing task 1 Sample 100 - Why agricultural land becomes less productive

 The presented pie chart outlines main reasons for degradation of farming land worldwide.
-Meanwhile, the table lists the percentages of land degradation caused over the three regions in the world in 1990s.
+Meanwhile, the table lists the percentages of land degradation caused in the three regions in the world in the 1990s.
 In general, deforestation and over-grazing are true as massive factors for agricultural land degradation worldwide.

 Looking at the details, over-grazing and deforestation amass more than fifty percent land degradation, 35% and 30% respectively.
 In contrast, over-cultivation and other causes only confirm 35% of land degradation.

 Meanwhile, regarding the region, in 1990s deforestation was the highest percentage of land degradation in Europe and accounted 9.8% of total degradation of lands.
 This figure was higher than over-cultivation and over-grazing in the same region.
 However, over-grazing was the highest percentage of land degradation factor in Oceania, 11.3% out of 13% of total land degraded for this reason.
 Yet, in North America, over-cultivation counted 3.3% of land degradation and was the highest cause among other factors in the same region, although it was not a high percentage compared to other causes in the other region.

 The pie chart and table show reasons for worldwide land degradation & causes of land degradation in three different regions respectively in the 1990s.
 The main cause of land degradation worldwide was over-grazing which caused 35% land degradation, while the highest percentage of land degradation in different regions was due to over-grazing and in Oceania, this was the highest.

 It can be examined that the second largest factor of land degradation was deforestation which differentiates by 5% less than over-grazing.
 Then the third driven-reason of land degradation was over-cultivation with 28% effect on land degradation.
 These three main reasons caused 93% total degradation of lands and remaining 7% was due to other reasons.